rinmalavi/dsl-clc-formatter/README.md

 dsl-clc-formatter
 =================

-Source formatter for Java and Scala sources
+Source formatter for Java and Scala sources.